bsy6766/Visualization/README.md

 #### Circle
 All circles that spawns on screen grows in fixed rate.
 If circle collides(touches) with another circle, both circles stop growing.<br>
 Circle's position is 'sort-of' random.
-The algorithm collects all possible spawn point in image and then randomly polls the position.<br>
+The algorithm collects all possible spawn point in image and then randomly polls the position.

 #### Usage
 To run algorithm, place your mouse pointer near the left edge of screen to show image lists.
 Some images have different purpose, such as alpha channel testing, but they all run same circle packing algorithm.